Skip to primary navigation Skip to content Skip to footer

 Even though there’s so much history behind King Street, this thoroughfare is probably most famous for its shopping.
 So much so that it was awarded the title of one of the “10 Top Shopping Districts in the USA” by Forbes Traveler.

 Here, you’ll find both high-end chain stores as well as locally-owned boutiques.
-In addition to fashion, you can shop for books, home goods, and handmade candles.
+In addition to fashion, you can shop for Charleston souvenirs like books, home goods, and handmade candles.

 Just a few of our favorite shops include Blue Bicycle Books, George C. Birlant & Co. antiques, and M. Dumas & Sons menswear.